 Voting is both a right and a responsibility for an engaged citizen.
 UW-Richland encourages everyone to exercise the right to vote.

 - To answer the most frequently asked questions about registration, voter ID, residency and other requirements, please go to the University of Wisconsin System Voting Guide website.

 - For the most up-do-date and comprehensive information about voting in Wisconsin, visit the Government Accountability Board’s website.

-- To register or to determine where to vote in Richland Center, please visit Richland Center City Clerk, phone 608-647-3466.
+- To register or to determine where to vote in Richland Center, please, email Richland Center City Clerk, or phone 608-647-3466.

 - For information on obtaining an enrollment verification letter, please contact UW-Richland Student Affairs.